Translation Project "Blick in die Zukunft - Gegen das Vergessen: Short Stories from African Contexts"

 Jennifer Nansubuga Makumbi

-Jennifer Nansubuga Makumbi is a Ugandan fiction writer.
-Her first novel, Kintu, won the Kwani?
+Jennifer Nansubuga Makumbi’s first novel, Kintu, won the Kwani?
 Manuscript Project in 2013.
 Her short story, Let’s Tell This Story Properly won the regional (Africa) and Global Commonwealth Short story prize 2014.
 Her collection of short stories called Manchester Happened (for the UK/Commonwealth publication) and Let’s Tell This Story Properly (for US/Canada publication) came out in spring 2019 and was shortlisted for The Big Book prize: Harper’s Bazaar.
-Makumbi is a recipient of the Windham-Campbell Literature Prize (2018) and a Cheuse International Writing Fellow (2019).
-Her second novel, The First Woman for UK/Commonwealth and A Girl is a Body of Water for USA/Canada publication, comes out in autumn 2020.
-She has a PhD from Lancaster University and is a lecturer at Manchester Metropolitan University.
+Makumbi is a recipient of the Windham-Campbell Literature Prize (2018), a Cheuse International Writing Fellow (2019) and a fellow at the Netherlands Institute for Advanced Study (2021).
+Her second novel, The First Woman for UK/Commonwealth and A Girl is a Body of Water for USA/Canada publication, came out in autumn 2020, has been awarded the Jhalak Prize 2021 and shortlisted for the Encore Prize and the James Tait Black Prize.
+Makumbi holds a PhD from Lancaster University and is a lecturer at Manchester Metropolitan University.

 London-based Olumide Popoola is a Nigerian-German writer.
 Her publications include essays, poetry, the novella this is not about sadness (Unrast, 2010), the play text Also by Mail (edition assemblage, 2013) and the short story collection breach, which she co-authored with Annie Holmes (Peirene Press, 2016).
 Her critically acclaimed novel When We Speak of Nothing was published by Cassava Republic Press in 2017 in the UK and Nigeria and in 2018 in the US.
 In 2004, she won the May Ayim Award in the category Poetry, the first Black German Literary Award.
 Popoola holds a PhD in Creative Writing and lectured at various universities.
 In 2018, Popoola curated Berlin's inaugural international African Bookfest “Writing in Migration” which saw more than 35 authors come to the city.
 She created and is leading the creative writing and mentoring scheme “The Future is Back” for emerging LGBTQ+ writers, which is funded by the Arts Council England.
 Popoola presents internationally as author, speaker and facilitator.
 Popoola was the writer in residence at Greenwich University for 2019/20, where she worked on her new novel.